 The Pakistan Telecommunication Authority (PTA) regulates the establishment and operation of telecommunications systems and ensures that they protect users' interests.
 The official website contains information about indicators, licensees, and legislation.
 The site also provides industry and consumer support.

-The National Information & Communications Technology Authority (NICTA) is responsible for the regulation and licensing of information and communication technology in Papua New Guinea.
-NICTA manages resources and ensures access to information and communication to consumers.
+The National Information & Communications Technology Authority (NICTA) is responsible for regulating and licensing information and communication technology in Papua New Guinea.
+NICTA manages resources and ensures consumers have access to information and communication.
 NICTA also supervises producer performance and ensures the resolution of complaints in the communications sector.
 The site provides licensing, regulations, and a public registry.

 The National Broadcasting Council (KRRiT) of Poland controls broadcasters' activities in regards to laws and license agreements.
 They study content and reception of radio and television programs and also propose scientific improvements in the broadcasting sector.
 The KRRiT website provides information for consumers and broadcasters about fees and regulations within the sector as well as recent news.